pupil-labs/pupil-docs/neon/neon-player/index.md

 ## Plugins

 Neon Player uses a plugin framework to add functionality.
-Visualizations, marker tracking, and the exporter are all implemented using this structure.
+Visualizations, fixations, blinks, and data exports are all implemented using this structure.

 There are two general types of plugins:

 - **Unique**: You can only launch one instance of this plugin.
 - **Not unique**: You can launch multiple instances of this type of plugin.
 For example, you can load one `Vis Circle` plugin to render the gaze position with a translucent green circle, and another `Vis Circle` plugin to render the gaze circle with a green stroke of 3 pixel thickness.
 You can think of these types of plugins as _additive_.

+## Exports
+You can export data and videos by pressing `e` on your keyboard, or use the download button in the **Neon Player** window.

+Upon activation, all loaded plugins with export capabilities will initiate the export process.
+Some exports operate in the background, you can monitor their progress via a GUI progress bar.
+This allows you to continue working with Neon Player.

+### Export Directory
+Exports are separated from your raw data and contained in the `exports` subdirectory.
+Multiple exports will create a new folders, which are auto-named according to their creation order, e.g. `000`, `001` etc.

+### Export Handling
+You can select the frame range to export by setting trim marks in the seek bar or directly in the `General Settings` menu.

+Longer running exports, e.g. video exports, go through three phases: Queued, Running, and Completed.
+Export tasks can be cancelled while being queued or running.
+Completed tasks are kept in the list for reference.

 ## Workflow